Patrickgp/Wanna-readme-generator/README.md

-  Recording of using the Wanna README Generator: https://drive.google.com/file/d/1d2I1AWx3WAhDyrLaV6msjhYXxG7ZUi_1/view

   # Wanna README Generator

   ## License: MIT [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   # Description
-  A user will be able to answer prompts on their terminal and that will dynamically create a professional README file.
+  This program will allow users to answer prompts on their local machine's terminal and dynamically generate a professional README for their repository.
+Using Node.js, Inquirer, and FS we are able to take terminal prompts and return the user's input to stored variables.
+We then create a README.md file and write the variables into the document.
   ### Tech used in program: JavaScript,Node.js

   # Table of Contents